James Burnell-Nugent: Later life

 Burnell-Nugent served as High Sheriff of Devon for 2015 to 2016.
 Burnell-Nugent currently runs Orchard Leadership.

 Personal life

 In 1973, Burnell-Nugent married Mary, a medical doctor and the daughter of the Rt Revd Robin Woods, an Anglican bishop.
 Together, they have four children: three sons and one daughter.
+His grandfather was Frank Burnell-Nugent, a brigadier-general in the British Army.

 Burnell-Nugent is an Anglican Christian.
 He is a churchwarden and a local worship leader.